Skip to Content

 Ikea Greenhouse Cabinet Hack Using the Fabrikor

-Ikea greenhouse cabinet hack using the Fabrikor
+My Ikea greenhouse cabinet hack using the Fabrikor

 Today I’m sharing my birthday present to myself: an Ikea greenhouse cabinet hack using the beautiful Fabrikor!
 I have long admired Ikea greenhouse cabinets and all of the different ways people personalize them.
 (Check out the Ikea Greenhouse Cabinet Instagram page for a ton of inspiration.)

-So I decided to treat myself to this present when I realized that some of my humidity-loving plants would be better suited to a more moist environment.
+So I decided to treat myself to this present when I realized that some of my humidity-loving plants would be better suited to a more consistently moist environment.
 As a bonus, a closed cabinet also allows me to keep plants away from my kitties and daughter (though she loves to unlock the cabinet to “check” on the plants).

 Until this cabinet, I had most of my plants in this area on my DIY tiered plant stand.
 But as the air indoors got drier with the changing of the seasons, I realized I hated filling up the humidifier every day.
+So I decided to prioritize my humidity-loving plants and put them in the cabinet.

-So I’m going to walk you through the different Ikea glass cabinet choices, as well as which one I chose and why.
+I’m going to walk you through the different Ikea glass cabinet choices, as well as which one I chose and why.
 Then I’ll talk a bit about adding lighting, monitoring the temperature and humidity, and more.
 Enjoy!

 Fabrikor Ikea Greenhouse With Lights